Snowbird Review

 A slight setback

-I’ve skied there 4 times but AiRung only made it once.
-It was supposed to be the first ski area we tackled since we made up the top 100 list.
+I’ve skied there 5 times but AiRung only made it twice.
+It was supposed to be the first ski area we tackled since we made up the best 100 list.
 However, as luck would have it, Airung blew out her ACL skiing at The Canyons (now just called Park City) the day before we were supposed to go.
 Sadly, all she got to do that year was ride the tram with her prepaid lift ticket.
 This story has a happy ending though, because her redemption was in 2014 after she healed up.

 The Mountain

-Snowbird is good for intermediates with a lot of groomed blue runs.
-But it is really best for advanced skiers who can get off the groomers and sample some of the very steep runs.
+Snowbird is ok for intermediates with a lot of groomed blue runs and a large vertical drop.
+But it is really best for advanced skiers who can get off the groomers and sample some of the very steep stuff.
 Similar to Alta, you need to be cautious about where you go because you can get in over your head quickly.
 There are many runs we stay away from entirely, mostly with names containing the words “steep”, “chute”, or “cirque”.

 Twin Peaks